Mattia13-creator/MattiaOS/README.md

 # MattiaOS: An AI-Generated Operating System
 *(English Version)*

 This project is a fully functional operating system whose architecture and codebase were generated entirely by **Artificial Intelligence**.
-Developed in Italy as a proof-of-concept, it demonstrates the extraordinary programming capabilities of modern Large Language Models, in this case Claude Sonnet 4.6.
+Developed in Italy as a proof-of-concept, it demonstrates the extraordinary programming capabilities of modern Large Language Models, in this case Claude Sonnet 4.6 Extended.

 The result is an operating system created by a 14-year-old boy and an AI, without a single line of code being written manually by a human author.